tkanjanarux/koast/docs/heroku.md

     git init
     npm init

-When running `npm init`, enter "server/app.js" as the "entry point".
+When running `npm init`, specify `server/app.js` as the “entry point.”

 Install Koast and create server, client, and config directories, as per recommended setup.